tonyaldon/inside-emacs-tooling/README.md

 can generate `.kdenlive` files.

-I know that `kdenlive` is already at version `20.12`, but `kdenlive.el` generate `.kdenlive` compatible with the version `17.12.3`.
-See the top comments in the `kdenlive.el` file for more details.
+I know that `kdenlive` is already at version `20.12`, but `kdenlive.el` generate `.kdenlive` files compatible with the version `17.12.3`.
+See the top comments in the [kdenlive.el](./kdenlive/kdenlive.el) file for more details.

 # License